ecri-org/go-redirector/README.md

   1. `/my-path` - a specific path
   2. `/` - presence of a root path `/` is the equivalent of specifying a wildcard.
 If you wish to exclude this path, then only matching paths (in this case `my-path`) will redirect, all others will return `404`.

+Each mapping entry has two values which _MUST_ be set.
+  1. `friendly`: (bool) true shows a friendly html page with a javascript redirect, false will have the client receive a 302 (proper for direct GET requests and where you don't want SEO resource link updates).
+  2. `redirect`: (string) path starting with `/`.
+Can be explicitly `/` or `*` to denote being a wildcard.
+The author personally prefers `/`.

+Preferred:
 ```yaml
 ---
 mapping: